turtlecoin/turtlecoin-docs/guides/RainBorg-Wat-Dat.md

 They come from all the generous people in the community.
 There is a pool of TRTL, the pool is filled up by anyone that wants to contribute.
 You could be a contributor!
 It is anonymous and 100% philanthropic.

-The only way it stops being anonymous is if you post in chat and disclose your donation.   `ha, I just sent 350k TRTL to the RainBorg, megatip time yo!`
+The only way it stops being anonymous is if you post in chat and disclose your donation.   `ha, just sent 350k TRTL to the RainBorg, megatip time yo!`

-## Give me details!
+# Give me details!

-Right, to get started, simply register your wallet with [trtlbot++](Using-trtlbot-plus-plus.md#registering-your-wallet).
+Right, to get started, simply register your wallet with [trtlbot++](Using-trtlbot-plus-plus#registering-your-wallet).

 Go to `#wallets` and type